Blog

 Duplicate keys

-• Format first when you need visual clarity
+• Format first when the payload is unreadable

 Conclusion